Komodo dragons have inspired many myths of great proportions. Here are some fun facts about the dragons of Komodo Island.

 A handful of researchers from the University of Texas at Austin were curious and wanted to know more about the armor-plated skin of the Komodo dragons.
 The primary question they asked was what the world’s largest lizard would need protection from.
 They discovered that they have bony deposits in their skins of a wide variety of shapes, and it reveals the growth of the reptiles.
 They also found out that the only thing a Komodo dragon would need protection from is other Komodo dragons.

 9. They are actually quite similar to mammals!

 They aren’t like other reptiles when it comes to metabolism.
 Thanks to a genetic adaptation, Komodo dragons do not lack in the way of aerobic capacity like most other reptiles do.
 Researchers discovered that that the metabolism of these creatures are similar to that of a mammal, and this is an important benefit when it comes to hunting prey.

 These reptiles are able to eat up to 80% of their own body weight in a single sitting.
 The slow digestion and the large feast mean that they will lounge around in the sun, which helps them with their digestive process.

-Komodo dragons have at least killed 4 people in the last five decades.
+Komodo dragons killed at least 4 people in the last five decades.

-Do you know any strange, fun or interesting facts about the Komodo dragon that we’ve?
-Share them here in the comments section below!
+Do you know any interesting facts about the Komodo Dragon?
+Share them in the comments below!